fvckyoumate/UltimateDoomBuilder/README.md

 **Building on Linux:**

-These instructions are for Debian-based distros and were tested with Debian 10 and Ubuntu 18.04.
+These instructions are for Debian-based distros and were tested with Ubuntu 24.04 LTS.
 For others it should be similar.

 __Note:__ this is experimental.
 None of the developers are using Linux as a desktop OS, so you're pretty much on your own if you encounter any problems with running the application.

 - Install Mono.
 The `mono-complete` package from the Debian repo doesn't include `msbuild`, so you have to install `mono-complete` by following the instructions on the Mono project's website: https://www.mono-project.com/download/stable/#download-lin
-- Install additional required packages: `sudo apt install make g++ git libx11-dev mesa-common-dev`
+- Install additional required packages: `sudo apt install make g++ git libx11-dev libxfixes-dev mesa-common-dev`
 - Go to a directory of your choice and clone the repository (it'll automatically create an `UltimateDoomBuilder` directory in the current directory): `git clone https://github.com/jewalky/UltimateDoomBuilder.git`
 - Compile UDB: `cd UltimateDoomBuilder && make`
 - Run UDB: `cd Build && ./builder`